dalealleshouse/algorithms/data_structures/README.md

 With the exception of C programmers, it's highly unlikely that the average coder will every have to implement any data structures from scratch.
 However, this does not preclude the need for understanding how they work.
-Knowing the runtime characteristics and supported operations is absolutely requite to being able to complete common programming tasks.
+Knowing the runtime characteristics and supported operations is absolutely requisite to being able to complete common programming tasks.

 Choosing the right data structure is all about finding the most efficient implementation that supports all the required operations and nothing more.
-Superfluous operations typically equate needless complexity, inflated run times and memory consumption.
+Superfluous operations typically equate to needless complexity, inflated run times and memory consumption.
 This is so important that it has a name:

 **Principal of Parsimony**: Choose the simplest data structure that supports all the operations required by your application.